yuusoft-org/puty/README.md

 - 📝 Write tests in simple YAML format
 - 📦 Modular test organization with `!include` directive
 - 🎯 Clear separation of test data and test logic
+- 🧪 Mock support for testing functions with dependencies
 - ⚡ Powered by Vitest for fast test execution

 ## Installation